Kendall-Kikkawa/Animal_Farmer_Numbers_Project/README.md

 ## Methods

+**Note on Equation Rendering**: If the equations in the below section do not load properly on your browser, try opening this repository in Google Chrome, add install the [xhub extension](https://chrome.google.com/webstore/detail/xhub/anidddebgkllnnnnjfkmjcaallemhjee).

 ### ERS Commodity Data

 The Economic Research Service (ERS), which is a subdivision of the USDA, reports annual cash receipts by commodity, for each state ([ERS data](https://data.ers.usda.gov/reports.aspx?ID=17832)).